 An Example: Sixth Grade Food Insecurity Capstone

 Sixth graders (above with teacher Charlie Brown) are immersed in a yearlong interdisciplinary and service learning experience focusing on food insecurity both locally and globally.
-Cross curricular activities include utilizing hunger statistics as they learn ratios and percentages in math, researching the essential nutrients in health, exploring the issue of food deserts in our city in science, and examining food insecurity in various parts of the world in social studies.
+Cross curricular activities include utilizing hunger statistics as they learn ratios and percentages in math, researching the essential nutrients in health, exploring the issue of food deserts in science, and examining food insecurity in various parts of the world in social studies.

 Throughout the year students are joined on campus by several local organization leaders who are engaged in this issue and they participate in an ongoing internships (repeated visits over the year) at local organizations that work to combat food insecurity in various ways.